matter-labs/zksync-docs/content/10.quick-code/_index/_hardhat_deploy_contract.md

 ---
-title: Deploy contract using Hardhat
+title: Hardhat | Deploy Contract
 ---

+Hardhat is an Ethereum development environment, designed for easy smart contract development in Solidity. zkSync provides its own plugins which makes working with contracts on zkSync simple and efficient.

+## Step 1: Setting up environment
+:display-partial{partial = "Environment Setup with zkSync CLI"}

+## Step 2: Set up wallet

+Deploying contracts on the zkSync Sepolia testnet requires having testnet ETH.
+If you're working within the local development environment, you can utilize pre-configured rich wallets and skip this step.
+For testnet deployments, follow these steps to secure your funds:

+:display-partial{partial = "Setting up your wallet"}

+## Step 3: Deploying your first contract
+:display-partial{partial = "Deploy Contract"}

 Now that we have setup our environment and our wallet, we are ready to deploy our first contract!
 For this tutorial we'll focus on the `/contracts/ZeekAdventures.sol` contract:

 ```solidity
 // SPDX-License-Identifier: MIT